akiellor/akiellor.github.io/src/posts/03-frankenstein-javascript-generator.md

 }));
 ```

-But you don't need to stop with statistics from one library, it is possible to analyse multiple libraries and generate from the combined statistics.
+You don't need to stop with statistics from one library, it is possible to analyse multiple libraries and generate from the combined statistics.

 ```javascript
 // cat angular.js react.js | ./bin/analyse | ./bin/generate